CuttingEEG/EEG101CommunityFramework/docs/responsibility.md

     open: True

 <input type='checkbox' checked id="cb-3-2" class="cb-sa" onchange="toggleCheckboxes(event)"/>
-I commit to critically evaluate new technologies through the lens of their contribution to science.
+I commit to critically evaluating new technologies through their contribution to science.
 I will do so by:

 /// html | ul.tasklist

   /// html | li

     <input type='checkbox' checked name="pledge_3_2_1" class="data-input" />
-    explicitly weighing investments in new technology against the development of in-house expertise, fair compensation, and the effective use of the technologies already in place.
+    explicitly weighing investments in new technology against developing in-house expertise, fair compensation, and the effective use of existing technologies.
   ///
   /// html | li